jdevfullstack-tutorials/github-for-non-code-writers/README.md

 ## About GitHub Pages
-Right on GitHub, if you want to turn your repo as a web page for digital distribution and online presence, make sure first that it is public, if you read the link I gave you for my personal content development workflow, I mentioned that.
+Right on GitHub, if you want to turn your repo as a web page for digital distribution and online presence, make sure first that it is public
+(for free accounts it is not allowed to enable GitHub Pages of private repos), if you read the link I gave you for my personal content development workflow, I mentioned that.